rosswilson/rosswilson/README.md

 ### Hello there 👋

-👨‍💻 During the day I'm doing software architecture things at Gumtree.
+👨‍💻 During the day I'm doing software architecture things at the BBC.

 🔒 Previously I looked after the authentication and authorisation systems at the BBC that give users a personalised experience for services like BBC iPlayer and BBC Sounds.
 The technology stack is a series of microservices, predominantly using Node.js and Java.